Choquequirao Trek ~ 9 days / 8 nights

-Savor the ambiance of the Sacred Valley, find yourself surrounded by breathtaking scenery, and begin your exploration of the Inca legacy through their Quechua descendants.
+Savor the ambiance of the Sacred Valley, find yourself surrounded by breathtaking scenery and begin your exploration of the Inca legacy through our Quechua descendants.
+Visit ancient sites, colorful markets, and partake in an ancient living culture rooted in agriculture.
 Immerse yourself in the spirit of this Inca land.
-Discover the profoundly elegant simplicity of Andean people and celebrate their customs, cuisine, music and dance.
-Admire their arts.
-Delve into their philosophy; understand their history and way of life.
-Enrich your perspective.
-Confirm human quintessence.
+Discover the profoundly elegant simplicity of Andean people and celebrate our customs, cuisine, music and dance.
+Admire our arts.
+Delve into our philosophy; understand our history and way of life.

 - Engage in this rare opportunity for authentic social interaction, personal comfort and cultural participation while visiting rural Peru.